 Zircon has all kinds of beautiful color from orange to red, colorless zircon presents a dazzling brilliance after cutting.
 It is for this reason that zircon is taken for a soft qualitative diamond in a very long period of time.

 The discovery and extracting of zirconium owe to two chemists, German chemist Martin Heinrich Klaproth and the Swedish chemist, Jons Jacob Berzelius.
-The two chemists have made remarkable contribution in the discovery and purification of zirconium.
+The two chemists have made remarkable contributions to the discovery and purification of zirconium.

 Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.